 With these capabilities, the system will be able to offer:

-• Painless colon cleansing in preparation for endoscopy
+• Painless bowel cleansing in preparation for colonoscopy

 • Real-time polyp detection and tissue characterization through AI-assisted multimodal imaging